 The Board monitors, on an ongoing basis, whether the Company is operating within the Board's risk appetite.
 This is enabled by management's regular formal and informal reports to the Board in relation to material business risks, the Board's familiarity with the Company's operations and the Board's active involvement in determining the Company's strategic direction.
-The Board did not formally review the Company's risk management framework during the 2017, but will consider whether a formal review would be beneficial during the 2018 financial year and will develop a Risk Oversight Policy.
+The Board did not formally review the Company's risk management framework during the 2018 as it considered a formal review would not be beneficial given the size and operations of the business.
+This matter will be further reviewed in 2019 to determine if a Risk Oversight Policy would be beneficial.

-7.2 Internal Audit
+7.3 Internal Audit